 In a word, a Windows XP startup problem with the error message “unmountable boot volume” can be very annoying.
 Theses above mentioned points are really helpful in troubleshooting & fixing the Windows PX unmountable boot volume error quickly.
 So why not try them now?

-- What causes rtutils.dll error and how to fix it?
+- What is Acui18res.dll and how to fix Acui18res.dll error?